 You can override these errors with the -f option, though this practice is not recommended.
 The command also warns you about creating a mirrored or RAID-Z pool using devices of different sizes.
-While this configuration is allowed, mismatched replication levels result in unused space on the larger device, and requires the -f option to override the warning.
+While this configuration is allowed, mismatched levels of redundancy result in unused space on the larger device, and requires the -f option to override the warning.